ARM-software/sbsa-acs/README.md

   - To get the latest version of the code with bug fixes and new features, use the master branch.

 ## Additional reading
-  - For details on the SBSA ACS test execution, see the [Arm SBSA ACS User Guide](docs/Arm_SBSA_ACS_Bare-metal_User_Guide.pdf).
+  - For details on the SBSA ACS test execution, see the [arm SBSA User Guide Document](docs/arm_sbsa_architecture_compliance_bare-metal_user_guide.pdf).
-  - For details on the Design of the SBSA ACS, see the [Arm SBSA Validation Methodology Document](docs/Arm_SBSA_Architecture_Compliance_Validation_Methodology.pdf).
+  - For details on the Design of the SBSA ACS, see the [arm SBSA Validation Methodology Document](docs/arm_sbsa_architecture_compliance_validation_methodology.pdf).
-  - For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are  planned for the future releases, see the [Testcase checklist](docs/Arm_SBSA_testcase-checklist.rst). <br />
+  - For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are  planned for the future releases, see the [Testcase checklist](docs/testcase-checklist.md). <br />
 Note: The Baremetal PCIe enumeration code provided as part of the SBSA ACS should be used and should not be replaced.
 This code is vital in analyzing of the test result.

 ### Running Exerciser tests for complete coverage